Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for healthy living.

 Get a Load of These Pollen Benefits

-People suffering from allergies can use pollen to help stop those annoying and uncomfortable symptoms.
+People suffering from allergies can use pollen to help alleviate those annoying and uncomfortable symptoms.
 I tried just about every OTC allergy medicine on the market before trying organic bee pollen.
-After a full 8 weeks using bee pollen my allergies were gone.
+After a full eight weeks of using bee pollen, my allergies were gone.
 I was skeptical at first but stuck with the pollen.
 I'm glad I did.

-- Helps reduce the side effects of chemotherapy.
-Nausea is one of the biggest side effects.
+- May help reduce the side effects of chemotherapy—nausea being one of the biggest side effects

-- Reduces joint pain and the discomfort of arthritis.
+- Reduce joint pain and the discomfort of arthritis

 - Highly nutritious

-- Bee pollen is richer in protein than any other animal source.
+- Richer in protein than any other animal source

-- When bee pollen is given to anemic patients, their levels of hemoglobin (oxygen-carrying red blood cells) increase considerably.
+- Potential to increase levels of hemoglobin (oxygen-carrying red blood cells) considerably in anemic patiens]ts

-- Normalizes cholesterol and triglyceride levels in the blood.
+- Could normalize cholesterol and triglyceride levels in the blood

-- Contains enzymes that can aid in digestion
+- Contain enzymes that can aid in digestion

 What Is Bee Pollen?